AnonymousYWL/MYLIB/README.md

 LibShalom_sgemm(int transa, int transb, float *C, float *A, float *B, long M, long N, long K); // Interface of small GEMM LibShalom_sgemm_mp(int transa, int transb, float *C, float *A, float *B, long M, long N, long K);  // Interface of irregular-shaped GEMM
 LibShalom_set_thread_nums(int num)                  // Set the total number of threads

+# Running Examples
+The command
+$ cd SGEMM && make
+will compile the benchmark program of fp32 small GEMM to generate the executable file main.
+By executing main, the user can get the evaluation result of the matrices of sizes from 8x8x8 to 128x128x128.

+# Note
+The matrices are stored in the row-major format in this library.
+We will keep this library updated and maintained.